msbnewman/MagpieLab/README.md

 Take a look at the getRandomResponse() method.

+### getRandomResponse()

-1. Currently the code has four responses, but a few more would make the chatbot better. **Modify the getRandomResponse() method so that it adds two more noncommittal responses.**
+Currently the code has four responses, but a few more would make the chatbot better.
+1. Modify the getRandomResponse() method so that it adds two more noncommittal responses.

-2. Currently the code will only print out the first random response, "Interesting." **Change the whichResponse assignment statement in the getRandomResponse() method so it assigns a random number greater than or equal to 0 and less than 6.**
+2. Currently the code will only print out the first random response, "Interesting."
+Change the <code>whichResponse</code> assignment statement so it assigns a random number greater than or equal to 0 and less than 6.

 ## Magpie2: Custom Keyword Response (6 Steps)
 Open the Magpie.java file.